rickyforr/checkout-app/README.md

 ## Synopsis
 FoodJS is a simple but elegant automated checkout system built using ReactJS.
 The app was built using create-react-app.
-For more information on it see [here](https://github.com/facebookincubator/create-react-app)
+Find more information on create-react-app [here](https://github.com/facebookincubator/create-react-app)

 ## Architecture
 Most of the state of the application is managed in the App container.
 I set up an array of objects representing items in a cart at checkout.
 Each object contains all properties relavent to the product (price, quanitiy in cart, quantity in inventory...etc).